NeelRambhia/NLP-Selection-Camp-BERT-Implementation/README.md

 - NSP Acc. is nearly 0.54 but will improve on training further.

 ## Installation
 For simplicity, I have created **BERT.ipynb** which contains the code and can be run locally or online.
-The trained model is saved to **mini_bert_weights.pt** can can be loaded directly for use/ testing without retraining.